-This integration is current Enterprise only and it needs to be enabled for each account.
-Please contact your Customer Success Manager for more information.
+This integration is free to use for all plans.
+It needs to be enabled for each account.
+Please get in touch with your Customer Success Manager for more information.

-Work more efficiently, by transferring assets from one tool to another in an instant.
+Work more efficiently by transferring assets from one tool to another instantly.

 Make sure your design and marketing teams have access to the same project assets – from anywhere, at any time – from within your Adobe Creative Cloud tools.

 Provide external stakeholders with access to the assets they need.
 Agencies, freelancers – actually anyone, internal or external, remote or in-house – can now get the full picture, always.

 What Are the Adobe Creative Cloud Libraries?